 Scientists have noticed that when there is less rain, fewer babies survive.
 In dry years, the sifakas have to eat more plants to get the same amount of water that they would in normal years.
 That means a whole lot of chewing!
 Scientists think that older sifaka moms have trouble chewing enough plants to make milk for their babies because their teeth are worn out.

 Bad news for lemur babies

-These sifakas may serve as a warning to other scientists studying primates in other rainforests.
+These sifakas and their difficulties may alert other scientists studying primates in other rainforests to watch for similar problems.
 Studying rainforests and the animals that live in them is an important job.
 Without these dedicated scientists, sifakas and other rainforest animals might die out.
 Thanks to these scientists, they may have a fighting chance.